East-Antarctic-Atlantis-model/EA_model/WIP_files/README.txt

-05/05/2023 - IS
+18/09/2023
-EAST ANTARCTIC ATLANTIS - introduction
+# EAST ANTARCTIC ATLANTIS - introduction

 **WIP_files folder contains most up-to-date model files as modified by IS during calibration.
 Files will be added as calibration progresses and better results are achieved.**